vladotesanovic/typescript-mongoose-express/README.md

 Implementation of async - await methods in mongoose and express.

-- Code coverage with Istanbul
+- Code coverage with Istanbul NYC
 - No need for MongoDB in develop mode.
 - Unit tests with Mockgoose
 - API documentation using Swagger